First of all just do this for me, open your Excel workbook and try to type RANKIF.

 Just look at this, there are 9 other students with greater than marks from Tameka in Finance.

-If you are curious to know about why we need add 1 in the final formula then here is the reason for this.
+If you are curious to know about why you need to add 1 in the final formula then here is the reason for this: